csetzer/agdaLatex/README.md

 The file
 `mainLatexFiles/exampleMainLatexFile1.tex`
 then gives example uses for these macros from which a LaTeX file is generated when running `make`

+## Setup of LaTeX files

+The macro file
+`mainLatexFiles/macrosAgdaAdaption.tex`

+loads the file
+`agda.sty`
+which will appear in
+`_agdaLatex/agda.sty`
+(If you add your own adapted file there it should stay there) For Unicode characters, some macros are defined in `mainLatexFiles/macrosAgdaAdaption.tex` such as `\DeclareUnicodeCharacter{2115}{\ensuremath{\mathbb{N}}}` which defines the Unicode character 0x2115 (blackboard face N) as the LaTeX code for the natural numbers.
+Over time more characters will be added to this file.
+If you get an error, its usually best to search online for unicode and the hexcode displayed, and then define a corresponding LaTeX definition.
+**Note** Please note that if you use the LaTeX style file `inputenc` you should use `utf` instead of `utfx` (the latter is no longer maintained).

+You need to include the generated LaTeX file and the `macrosAgdaAdaption.tex` in the example defined as

+`\input macrosAgdaAdaption`
+`\input ../_agdaLatex/example.tex`
+`\input ../_agdaLatex/example2.tex`

 ## Required Software